 - Avoid dealing with turnover and starting the hiring process over again from scratch.

 Business and IT are inherently infused with one another.

-Developers offer a unique perspective into the business world.
-They see things differently than the average employee.
+Developers offer a unique perspective into the marketing world.
+They see things differently than your average employee.

-And they know how to create websites and software that please consumers.
+And they know how to create websites and software that please consumers (plus your clients).